Seminary Academic Studies

 Building a Strong Knowledge Foundation and Ethical Discernment

 First and foremost, the academic studies and theological formation undergone in the seminary have provided me with a solid foundation of knowledge, critical thinking skills, and a deep understanding of the principles and teachings of my faith.
-This knowledge base has enriched my perspective and broadened my horizons, allowing me to approach my current profession with a unique lens.
-The theological education I received has cultivated a sense of compassion, empathy, and ethical discernment, which are vital qualities for navigating the complex challenges and ethical dilemmas that can arise in any professional setting.
+At times when I needed deeper clarity, tools such as a theological dictionary helped me unpack difficult concepts and strengthened my ability to grasp Church teachings.
+This knowledge base has enriched my perspective and broadened my horizons.

 Enhancing Research, Analytical, and Communication Skills